NilooMisa/asa-akam-qeshm/README.md

  ![contact-us](docs/wireframes/contact-us-wireframe.png)
  **Footer**
  ![footer](docs/wireframes/footer-wireframe.png)
-7. # Technology
+ # Technology
  ***
  ## Languages used:
- > HTML5
+ > ### HTML5
+ >*The language used to build the structure of the website.*
- > CSS3
+ > ### CSS3
+ >*The language used to style the website.*
  ## Programs used:
  > ### Github:
- *It was used to store the project codes after being pushed at gitpod.*
+ >*It was used to store the project codes after being pushed at gitpod.*
  > ### Gitpod:
- *It was used to write the codes and pushed the code to github via terminal commit command.*
+ >*It was used to write the codes and pushed the code to github via terminal commit command.*
  > ### Balsamiq:
- *It was used to create the wireframes for the project.*
+ >*It was used to create the wireframes for the project.*
  > ### Fontawesome website:
- *It was used for the icons on the website but not the main logo.*
+ >*It was used for the icons on the website but not the main logo.*
  > ### Tinypng website:
- *It was used to reduce the size of the images and icons used on the web page.*
+ >*It was used to reduce the size of the images and icons used on the web page.*
  > ### Milanote app:
- *It was used for better understanding and writing the main user stories at and then importing to the readme.md*
+ >*It was used for better understanding and writing the main user stories at and then importing to the readme.md*
-8. # Testing
+ # Testing
  ***
  >## Validator Testing
  >>* HTML: *no errors were found*[W3S-validator]()